-The following table gives you an example of the relationship of PUE and DCiE (the typical value of PUE lies between 1.2 and 2.5, and the DCiE is inversely proportional to the PUE value).
+Below you can find an example of the relationship between PUE and DciE.
+The typical value of PUE lies between 1.2 and 2.5, and the DCiE is inversely proportional to the PUE value.

-To be a meaningful benchmark, PUE/DCiE should be measured on a regular basis and also on different days of the week and at different times of the day.
-In this way, you will be able to check if adjustments you made to your datacenter improved your energy efficiency or not (here are some examples of online PUE calculators).
+To earn its name as a meaningful benchmark, PUE/DCiE should be measured on a regular basis, alternating the days of the week and the time of day.
+In this way, you will be able to check if the adjustments you’ve made have made a difference to your energy efficiency.

-Considering the increasing costs of energy, most datacenter administrators are more and more focusing their attention to optimize the power usage of their datacenters measured by using PUE and DCiE.
+As energy costs continue to rise, more and more administrators are focusing their attention on optimizing datacenter power usage measured by PUE and DCiE.

-The PUE of a datacenter can ben affected by some variables that are specific for each site:
+It should be noted that the PUE of a datacenter can be affected by some variables that are specific to each site.

-- Utilization rate of the datacenter facility (if the facility houses a lot of IT equipment, it will have lower PUEs than facilities not completely occupied by IT equipment).
+- Utilization rate: If a facility houses a lot of IT equipment, it will have a lower PUE than that of facilities not completely occupied by IT equipment.

-- Age and design of the facility (usually, the newer the facility is, the more efficient and modern is the equipment in terms of design and, consequently, of energy consumption).
+- Age and design: Usually, the newer the facility is, the more efficient and modern the equipment is in terms of design and, consequently, energy consumption.

-A recent survey by Supermicro shows that there is still a general tendency to underestimate the real importance of the PUE for datacenters:
+A recent survey by Supermicro shows there’s still a general tendency to underestimate the real importance of the PUE for datacenters.

-According to survey results, the overwhelming majority of businesses don’t prioritize power consumption of the equipment when they develop datacenter strategies, despite the fact that more efficient hardware would deliver energy savings over its lifetime, lowering both TCO and OPEX.
+According to survey results, the overwhelming majority of businesses don’t prioritize power consumption of the equipment when they develop datacenter strategies, despite the fact that more efficient hardware would deliver energy savings over its lifetime and lower both TCO and OPEX.

-A low PUE has a clear, immediate meaning for datacenters: it indicates that the datacenter operator is not only reducing operating costs but also helping to reduce impact datacenters have on the environment by being greener, more efficient and generating less carbon emissions (as witnessed for example by the new Facebook datacenter in Singapore).
+A low PUE has a clear, immediate meaning for datacenters: it indicates that the datacenter operator is not only reducing operating costs but also helping to reduce the impact datacenters have on the environment by being greener, more efficient, and generating less carbon emissions.
+A good example of this is the new Facebook datacenter in Singapore.

-A step that our friends at the Green Grid should perhaps consider, would be to add the positive effect the re-use of heat to the PUE and DCiE equations.
+A step that our friends at the Green Grid should perhaps consider, would be to add the positive effect of the re-use of heat to the PUE and DCiE equations…

-Get in touch with us at firstname.lastname@example.org to find out how Submer can help you and your datacenter achieve a PUE of 1.03 or better today.
+For more information on the fundamental metrics for measuring datacenter efficiency, download our specialized ebook on PUE, DCiE, and WUE, or get in touch with us at firstname.lastname@example.org to find out how we can help you achieve a PUE of 1.03 today!